OneTrick475/Scrabble/README.md

 3. Add Word
 4. Exit

 Choosing 1 will start a new game for the chosen(or default) number of rounds and letters.
-Random letters will be genereted and printed
+Random letters will be genereted and printed(resets every round)

   Round 1.
 Available letters: x a i r o e z x e m